Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 >>**WARNING**: `cf purge-service-offering SERVICE` assumes that the service broker responsible for this service offering is no longer available, and all service instances have been deleted.
 The resources of these instances are still on Azure.
 You can manually migrate them.

-### 3. Migrate service instances records from meta-azure-service-broker database(the SQL one) to azure-service-broker database(the redis one).
+### 3. Migrate service instances records from meta-azure-service-broker database(the SQL one) to open-service-broker-azure database(the redis one).

 1. Download migration scripts: